-While browsing through the candy aisle, you come across the classics like Hershey's, Butterfinger, 3 Musketeers, Milky Way and Twix.
-Until recently Twix was an uncommon name across the world, but now in many countries you can find this delicious combination of cookie caramel, and chocolate at candy stores everywhere.
-The history of the Twix bar will not only educate you, but it will make you want one before the article is even finished.
+While browsing through the retail confectionery aisle, you come across the classic chocolate candy bars like Hershey's, Butterfinger, 3 Musketeers, Milky Way, Snickers, M&Ms and Twix.
+Until fairly recently Twix was an uncommon name across the world, but now in many countries you can find this delicious combination of cookie caramel, and milk chocolate at candy stores and convenience stores everywhere.
+The history of Twix bars will not only educate you, but it will make you want one before the article is even finished.

-The Twix was first released in the United Kingdom.
+The Twix chocolate bar was first released in the United Kingdom.
 Before it came to the United States, Twix was named the "Raider" candy bar.
-This name was used all throughout Europe until 1991 when the Mars Co. did a complete overhaul and used the Twix name all over the world.
+This name was used all throughout Europe until 1991 when Mars, Inc. did a complete overhaul and used the name Twix all over the world.
 The new name stuck as sales increased for this popular candy bar.

 In 1979, the Twix bar was officially released in the United States.
 The United States never used the name "Raider" and Twix has always stuck.
 The biggest highlight that made the candy so popular was the two Twix bars as opposed to one.
-Consumers thought they were getting more and enjoyed this creation.
+Consumers thought they were getting more and enjoyed this creation, partly for that reason.
 In 1995, the Twix bar received a popular spin-off known as Twix ice cream.
 Twix ice cream can still be found in grocery stores today.

 Peanut Butter Twix

 One of the most popular Twix spin-offs is almost in a candy category of its own.
-The Peanut Butter Twix was originally released in 1983, only four years after the first Twix bar.
+The Peanut Butter Twix was originally released in 1983, only four years after the first Twix bar came to be.
 The popularity quickly caught on and the Twix Peanut Butter bar was manufactured until 1997 when it was taken out of production.
-The bar was brought back three years later and still sells today along with the Twix PB, a peanut butter bar with a chocolate cookie instead of a vanilla one.
+The bar was brought back three years later and still sells today along with the Twix PB, a peanut butter bar with a chocolate cookie instead of the original vanilla one.

 Twix has gone through some memorable ad campaigns throughout the years.
 Old Twix jingles used to air in the UK that talked about the great mix of tea with Twix.
 The United States took a different approach to the ads, with a emphasis on the catchphrase "Two for me, none for you."
 The ingredients were highlighted with "It's all in the mix," and one of the oldest Twix ad slogans is "Chew it over with Twix".